07/05/2022 by Michael Fink, CMT

 5 Gems: Tips to Getting a Great Massage

 Receiving massage can be as easy as just scheduling an appointment, laying down on the table, and letting me dictate how the session will go.
 But that’s not the way to go about it if you’re looking to get the most out of it.
-Keep reading to get some gems you can utilize to get more out of your massage.
+Keep reading to get some gems you can use to get more out of your massage.

 5 Tips to Receive a Better Massage